mm539/CPP_Nanodegree_Capstone_Z/README.md

 As a starting point for this project, I looked at the Udacity Snake Game and kept the core structure of Game, Controller, Renderer.
 I deleted eveything I thought I didn't need and then built up from there.

 To learn how to use the SDL library, I looked at the SDL tutorials from Lazy Foo.
-His tutorials are pure quality and far superior to anything else I saw.
+His tutorials are pure quality and far superior to anything else I could find.

 I used a font called BlackCapsRegular-wgA2.
 It's licensed under the CC Attribution license.
 Per the license, I must provide the name of its designer, G369. https://www.fontspace.com/black-caps-font-f11717